“Our job is to protect all the resources in this park in such a way that people can continue to enjoy them in the future,” he said.

 It is definitely not a problem limited to the Smokies.
 Poachers targeted lady slippers in Big South Fork National River and Recreation Area west of the Smokies last year, and galax is under persistent threat along the Blue Ridge to the east and northeast of the Smokies.

 Most wholesale poachers look for plants to sell as herbal supplements, domestically and overseas.
 Ginseng is the most targeted plant for poaching, not only in the Smokies but throughout the plant’s range, which includes the entire Appalachian chain.

 American ginseng, prized for the supposed medicinal value of its roots since it was first harvested by the region’s native inhabitants, grows in cool, shaded forest areas such as those present throughout the Appalachian range and especially the Smokies.

 It is under tremendous threat.
-A Forest Service ginseng study based in Western North Carolina concluded that many challenges to the protection of ginseng remain, including (full quote below):
+A Forest Service ginseng study based in Western North Carolina concluded that many challenges to the protection of ginseng remain, mainly the four reasons quoted below:

 Cherokee National Forest in Tennessee and the nearby Nantahala and Pisgah national forests in North Carolina are no longer issuing American ginseng harvest permits this year.
 News releases from the forest service said declining populations of ginseng in the area prompted the decision.

 “Every year we’ve seen fewer ginseng plants, and the danger is that they’ll completely disappear from this area,” said Gary Kauffman, the botanist for National Forests in North Carolina.

 “We need to pause the harvest now to help ensure that these plants will be available in future years and for our grandkids and their kids.”
 Kauffman monitors plant levels and has worked with other organizations to reintroduce ginseng into the forest where the plant has been overharvested."